Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ##### Flexible Nanoscale

 Layers of interlocking nanoscales that absorb impact by intermeshing.
 It provides uniform protection and is light and flexible.
-However, its structure is derived from a fish that evolved the design to defeat shark bites, so {Flexible Nanoscale} is more useful against the ripping and tearing from animal attacks or accidents then from penetration wounds of firearms.
+However, its structure is derived from a fish that evolved the design to defeat shark bites, so :aspect[Flexible Nanoscale] is more useful against the ripping and tearing from animal attacks or accidents then from penetration wounds of firearms.

 ##### Reactive Nanocloth